GabrieleCalarota/SCP/README.md

 **Note:** to not provide the year of begin (end), replace them with a '-'.
 In this case we will consider the first(last) year recorded into the dataset.

-##### Analysis in a year
+#### Analysis in a year

 ```
 evolutionM year productID(s)
 ```

-#### User Helpfulness
+### User Helpfulness

-Computes the helpfulness of a given user.
+Computes the helpfulness rank.

 **Note**:
- - If no userID is given in input, the program picks one random userID from the dataset
  - If an user has an helpfulness score that is lower than the average (of the other users that gave the same rating to the same product), its score is incremented by adding the average score to the initial score and dividing by 2.
 The final helpfulness score is the average of the user helpfulness for the evaluated products.

 *Optional arguments:*
  - threshold: filter of helpfulness score for users greater than this value (*default 0*)